Supportive, sweet, and totally stylish! The ideal mother of the bride needs to make a “bella figura” and this includes choosing the right gown, too.

 If you’re going to have a prominent role in the wedding ceremony, you’d better look the part!

-As a rule of thumb, the first step to take into consideration when looking for the right outfit is the area of your figure you want to highlight (for example, your shoulders or legs) and look for a gown that makes these assets look their best (for example, an off-the-shoulder neckline or a knee-length number that shows off your calves).
+As a rule of thumb, the first step to take into consideration when looking for the right mother of the bride dress is the area of your figure you want to highlight (for example, your shoulders or legs) and look for a gown that makes these assets look their best (for example, an off-the-shoulder neckline or a knee-length number that shows off your calves).

 Also, when choosing your outfit is important to take into account the time of day, season, location and tone of the event, this will help narrow down your options.